Skip to main content

 Additional features

-We built some great and informative quality of life items into the article modal, such as:
+We built some great and informative quality-of-life items into the post-modal, such as:

-All the details about this article, including the title (a), TLDR (b), tags (c), published date (d), reading time (e) and cover image (f).
+All the details about this post, including the title (a), TLDR (b), tags (c), published date (d), reading time (e) and cover image (f).

-Article modal showing the main section at the top containing the title (a), with the TLDR below (b), the articles tags below the TLDR (c), the published date (d) and reading time (e) below that and finally the article image at the bottom (f)
+post modal showing the main section at the top containing the title (a), with the TLDR below (b), the posts tags below the TLDR (c), the published date (d) and reading time (e) below that and finally the post image at the bottom (f)

 Table of contents

-daily.dev uses the headings in each article to build an automatic table of contents (7).
+daily.dev uses the headings in each post to build an automatic table of contents (7).

-A great way to get a snapshot of the article and understand what it's about, in addition to the TLDR.
+A great way to get a snapshot of the post and understand what it's about, in addition to the TLDR.

-The right sidebar / aside on the article modal highlighting the table on contents (7), the reading recommendations (8) and articles with interesting discussions (9)
+The right sidebar / aside on the post modal highlighting the table on contents (7), the reading recommendations (8) and posts with interesting discussions (9)

 Suggested similar posts

-Based on the article's data, daily.dev will also recommend further reading recommendations (8).
+Based on the post's data, daily.dev will also recommend further reading recommendations (8).

 Best discussions